Google Local Service Ads Services

 Getting Started with Local Services Ads

-The first step when you are getting started with Google Local Services ads is to confirm that your business is eligible.
-Your eligibility will depend on the kind of services you offer and where your business is located.
+The first step when getting started with Google Local Services ads is to confirm that your business is eligible based on the kind of services you offer and where your business is located.

 What About Ad Rankings?